Environmental Approach and Policy / Management

-Recently, spurred by the Paris Agreement in 2015 and the adoption of the SDGs, the movement toward a sustainable society in Japan and other countries has gained steam.
+Recently, spurred by the Paris Agreement in 2015 and the adoption of the Sustainable Development Goals (SDGs), the movement toward a sustainable society in Japan and other countries has gained steam.

 Taking this trend into consideration, in 2019 the Group formulated the LION Eco Challenge 2050, a set of long-term environmental objectives.
 Going forward, the Group will ambitiously work toward the realization of a decarbonized, resource-circulating society.

-Lion’s Environmental Guidelines adhere to the spirit of the Lion Group Charter for Corporate Behavior, which states: “We shall play a positive and active role in creating a sustainable society that harmonizes economic development and environmental protection.”
+The Lion Group’s Environmental Policy adheres to the spirit of the Lion Group Charter for Corporate Behavior, which states: “We shall play a positive and active role in creating a sustainable society that harmonizes economic development and environmental protection.”

 - Aiming for a Sustainable Society

-Promote an environmental management system, and through ongoing maintenance and improvement of that system, protect the global environment.
+Promote an environmental management system and, through the ongoing maintenance and improvement of that system, protect the global environment.

 - Complying with Legal and Other Requirements

-- Setting and Verifying Implementation of Environmental Objectives and Targets
+- Setting and Verifying the Implementation of Environmental Objectives and Targets

-Correctly understand the environmental impact of our corporate activities, and as far as technically and economically possible, establish objectives and targets for improvement, while at the same time formulating, implementing and regularly verifying the status of implementation of an environmental management program.
+Correctly understand the environmental impact of our corporate activities and, to the extent technically and economically feasible, establish objectives and targets for improvement while formulating, implementing and regularly verifying the status of implementation of an environmental management program.

-- Reducing Environmental Impacts Together with Our Business Partners
+- Reducing Environmental Impacts Together with All Stakeholders

 - Harmonizing with Nature

-Conduct business activities while taking into account biodiversity and air and water environments, and proactively address natural environment protection activities.
+Conduct business activities while taking into account biodiversity as well as air and water environments and proactively address natural environment protection activities.

-- Enhancing Environmental Protection Activities Based on Uniform Understanding of the Guidelines
+- Enhancing Environmental Protection Activities Based on Uniform Understanding of the Policy

 - Promoting Disclosure of Information

-Seek to maintain and promote communication with stakeholders involved in Lion‘s businesses.
-These Environmental Guidelines are freely available to anyone upon request.
+Seek to maintain and promote communication with stakeholders involved in the Lion Group's businesses.
+Make this Environmental Policy freely available to anyone upon request.

 Environmental Management System